keobrien/fp-ts-api-prototype/practice/2-map-vs-chain/README.md

 # Overview

-Practice problems to learn about Option/Maybe.
+Practice problems to learn about Map vs Chain with Option.

 ## Prerequisite
 1. Follow readme in root project.